Management of received proposals on a Request for Proposals

 Select an expertise

-- Click on the proposal in question, which has already been marked as interesting
+- Click the relevant proposal, already marked as interesting.

-- In the window that opens, click on Select
+- In the window that opens, click Select *.

-- A new window will open to validate the proposal.
-Indicate the start and end date of the Purchase Order (PO) you have agreed on with the supplier, the PO number, and the number of working units of the project, then click on Validate
+- In the validation window, enter the start and end date of the Purchase Order (PO) agreed with the supplier, the PO number, and the number of working units (WU).
+Then click Validate.

-Once the profile has been validated, a notification is sent to the selected supplier to notify them, other non selected suppliers who responded to the RFP will also be notified that the project is now closed.
+After validation, the selected supplier receives a notification.
+Other suppliers who responded to the RFP are also notified that the project is now closed.